IgorBrizack/TrybeTunes-projeto-pessoal/README.md

 ## Front-End TrybeTunes Project.

 This project was developed by Trybe to make theirs students to create an aplication whith the React.js Framework.
-Was necessary to do external request from an API, who will return to us some songs preview, login page, perfil page and favorite songs page.
+Was necessary to do external request from an API, who will return to us some songs preview.
+Create login page, perfil page and favorite songs page.

 ## Necessary knowledges: